Data Lifecycle Management & Version Control

 • Review Team adjudication

-3) Controlled Updates (Versioning)
+3) Controlled Updates

-• Effective date context
+• Effective-date context

 • Reason for update

-• Standards reference and notes (when applicable)
+• Standards reference and notes where applicable

 4) Archival & Deprecation